aakashs07/aakashs07.github.io/_posts/22-05-20-Future-of-Art.md

 The metadata field of NFT generally stores the data.
 This metadata field can be used to store digital artwork data.
 It can also be used to store hash value data of these artworks if an artist chooses to store digital artwork at a different location (e.g. different blockchain or centralized server) because of the high cost of storing large files on the blockchain.
 You can read more about this [here](https://www.fio.one/2021/10/25/the-storage-method-of-nft-artworks-that-you-cant-ignore/).

-It was great to experience a first-of-its-kind art gallery that showcases NFTs/digital art that can bought and sold using Ethereum since these NFTs are part of the Ethereum Blockchain.
-These NFTs are part  [OpenSea.io](https://opensea.io/assets) is a platform where we can trade NFTs.
+It was great to experience a first-of-its-kind art gallery that showcases NFTs.
+These NFTs can be bought and sold using Ethereum since these they are part of the Ethereum Blockchain.
+[OpenSea.io](https://opensea.io/assets) is a platform where we can trade these NFTs.

 Sources: